rikitoro/cdecv_with_monitor/README.md

 ## memory

-CDEC v has 256 byte memory.
+CDEC v has a 256-byte memory.
 Address 0x00 ~ 0xFE are RAM area, and $0xFF is 8-bit I/O port.

 | address     | memory            |
 |-------------|-------------------|